biznach/mymetapets/README.md

 ### Valist

-- Although the storefront presence is light, the game is proudly hosted on Valis.io at https://app.valist.io/mymetapets/mymetapets
+- Although the storefront presence is light, the game will be proudly hosted on Valis.io at https://app.valist.io/mymetapets/mymetapets
+- The direct link is currently https://bafybeigyl4hsll3vpomzay2zpq2ntpzvl3unqqcn6cv4mmxyjrsbassdna.ipfs.gateway.valist.io/
 - You can look forward to robust metadata and compelling premium offerings

 ### Unity